abz-conf/abz-conf.github.io/.github/src/content/site/2025/Venue.md

 Paris can also be reached using the [Eurostar](https://www.eurostar.com) train service from Düsseldorf.

 From Düsseldorf Central Station, the Tribe hotel is just a few steps away.
+You can either walk (300 m) or take tram lines 708 and 709 (one stop to _Stresemannplatz_) to the conference venue.

 #### Local Transport

 The city centre and the conference venue can be easily and quickly reached from the airport or the central station by bus, tram and subway trains.
-See [here](https://www.hdu.hhu.de/en/directions-contact-details) for more information.
+From Düsseldorf Central Station, the Tribe hotel is just a few steps away.
+You can either walk (300 m) or take tram lines 708 and 709 (one stop to _Stresemannplatz_) to the conference venue.

-For travel in Düsseldorf with bus, tram or S-Bahn you will need a ticket with price level A3:
+For travel in Düsseldorf with bus, tram or S-Bahn you will need a ticket with price level A:

-- Single ticket: 3,40 €
+- Single ticket: 3,60 €
-- 4-trip ticket: 12,50 €
+- 4-trip ticket: 14,40 €
-- 24 hour pass, 1 person: 8,30 €
+- 24 hour pass, 1 person: 8,80 €

 Tickets are available from the ticket machines, several apps (e.g. Rheinbahn, VRR, DB Navigator), from Rheinbahn's customer centres and from many sales partners.
 Single tickets can also be bought from the bus driver; in trams you can find ticket machines.
 It is not possible to buy a ticket in the S-Bahn, so be sure you have one before entering an S-Bahn.
 Most paper tickets have to be stamped before you commence your journey (the single tickets are usually already stamped).